emmajanedrews/base-template/_posts/2017-02-09-never-put-these-5-things-on-your-resume.md

 {% include youtube.html %}

 [Request a Consultation](http://govig.com/request-information/) - [Hire Us to Fill Your Job Openings](http://govig.com/contact/)
-{: style="text-align: center"}

 As you already know, there are a ton of resources available out there that show how to write a great resume.
 In turn, we're often asked what not to put on a resume.
 So today, we wanted to provide you with a list of the top five things you shouldn't put on your resume.

 You want to make sure your resume is a reflection of yourself.
-A lot of people put canned things on their resume to make them look good, but they're ultimately not comfortable with them.
+A lot of people put canned things on their resume to make themselves look good, but they're ultimately not comfortable with them.

 **1. Do not put your picture on your resume.** There are a ton of social media sites where someone can look you up.
-It's still not appropriate to have on your resume and we don't like to see them on there.
+A picture is still not appropriate to have on your resume and we don't like to see them on there.

 **2. Keep the format simple.** Some people like to spruce up their resume by having different fonts, colors, or margins, but remember, people will often look at your resume on their phone or a number of different programs.
 Extra fonts and colors can not only be distracting, they can get jumbled up when being looked at on different devices or programs.
 Keep it simple with clean lines, right indentation, and one font that can be bolded or italicized in certain areas.

-**3. No paragraphs.** People in HR or recruiting look at a ton of resumes every day, so we want to make sure it's easy to read.
+**3. No paragraphs.** People in HR or recruiting look at a ton of resumes every day, so you want to make sure it's easy to read.
 Use bullet points, but make sure they have quantifiable achievements.
 Don't use the same bullet points for every role that you've had; they want to make sure that you have put some thought into it and listed exactly what you've done in that role even if the responsibilities were similar.

 {% include pullquote.html %}